Wednesday, April 2, 2025

 Ensuring Consistency and Predictability

-One of the primary benefits of precedent is the consistency it brings to judicial decision-making.
-By adhering to established principles, courts ensure that similar cases yield similar outcomes, fostering public confidence in the legal system.
+One of the primary advantages of precedent is that it promotes consistency in judicial decision-making.
+By adhering to past rulings, courts ensure that similar cases produce similar outcomes, fostering public trust in the legal system.
+This predictability allows individuals and businesses to make informed decisions, knowing that legal principles will be applied consistently over time.

 Promoting Judicial Economy